 12. ‘Salem’s Lot (1975) - 4.5 stars ⭐

-An old mansion in the town of Jerusalem’s Lot is steeped in local lore.
+An old mansion in the town of Jerusalem’s Lot (hence the book's title) is steeped in local lore.
 Author Ben Mears hopes that this creaky building will prove to be something of a tonic for his writer’s block.
 But distraction from his new novel arrives quickly in the form of two young boys who have ventured into the woods - only for one to come back out alive.
 What happens when lore mingles with reality… and turns deadly?

 13. End of Watch (Billy Hodges Trilogy Book 3) (2016) - 4.5 stars ⭐